scwood/dotfiles/README.md

 # Dotfiles

-Some mediocre dotfiles that you could use if you really wanted to.
+Some dotfiles that you could use if you really wanted to.

 ![](http://i.imgur.com/YDSXvdu.png)